Tanz0rz/haxe-fmod/extension/functions.md

 ## studio_system_loadbankcustom
 <!-- Studio::System::loadBankCustom -->
-verdict: cannot FMOD_STUDIO_BANK_INFO is declared as haxefmod.studio.Types.FmodStudioBankInfo (size, userData, userDataLength), but the load itself needs the four file callbacks the struct carries, and FMOD runs those on its streaming and loading threads, where no Haxe target can execute code.
+verdict: cannot FMOD_STUDIO_BANK_INFO is declared as haxefmod.studio.Types.FmodStudioBankInfo (size, userData, userDataLength).
+The load itself needs the four file callbacks the struct carries.
+FMOD runs those on its streaming and loading threads, where no Haxe target can execute code.
 StudioSystem.loadBankFile and loadBankMemory are the bank paths, and Sound.create and Sound.fromPcm are the sound paths.

 ## studio_system_registerplugin
 <!-- Studio::System::registerPlugin -->
-verdict: cannot It takes a DSP description struct whose callbacks FMOD runs on its mixer thread, and no Haxe target can execute code there.
+verdict: cannot It takes a DSP description struct whose callbacks FMOD runs on its mixer thread.
+No Haxe target can execute code there.
 A prebuilt plugin binary loads with StudioSystem.loadPlugin, which makes its effects available to Studio events.

 ## studio_system_unregisterplugin
 <!-- Studio::System::unregisterPlugin -->
-verdict: cannot It names a plugin registered from a description struct, and that registration cannot be bound because its callbacks would run on FMOD's mixer thread.
+verdict: cannot It names a plugin registered from a description struct.
+That registration cannot be bound, since its callbacks run on FMOD's mixer thread.
 A plugin loaded with StudioSystem.loadPlugin is unloaded with StudioSystem.unloadPlugin.

 ## fsbank_init
 <!-- FSBank_Init -->